kongware/ftor/README.md

 Instead of a static type checker ftor offers a plugable, run-time type system intended for the development stage, which extends Javascript's dynamic and weak type system with non-trivial features.
 Since ftor is intended for the development stage, it only maintains a minimal footprint on production systems.
 It relies heavily on proxy virtualization, that is to say functions and reference types are replaced by proxy objects, which provide the additional behavior.

 ftor orients itself torwads the ML language family.
-That is it prefers structural over nominal typing and has a strong focus on parametric polymorphism and parametricity.
+That is it prefers structural over nominal typing and has a strong focus on function types, parametric polymorphism and polymorphic type unification.

 ## 1.2.
 Unplugging